Neelkanth (film): Filming

 The film shot in Kutch, Gandhinagar and Baroda.
 The film was shot at 30 different locations in 42 days.
 The unit has done Muhurt shot in Shree Nar Narayandev Temple - Bhuj Kutch in January 2011.
 The film was shot in real location of Kutch - Gujarat and on set made by unit in Baroda.
 The whole film shoot was completed in end of May 2011.

 Soundtrack

 Release

 The premier celebration was held for Saints at mini theater of Shree Nar Narayandev Temple - Bhuj and cinema premier on 13 July 2012 with the presence of Saints, Local Politicians, Actors and other honorable people.

 The movie was initially released at Bhuj.
 After great response in the first week, The movie was released in Gujarat, India.
 The film was also screened in Australia.

-Reception

 Awards and nominations

 Neelkanth received 6 awards and 14 nominations in categories ranging from the film itself to its direction, cinematography, screenplay, music and acting.